Burmese cats ideal weight and nutrition

 Burmese kittens care

-Kittens are very often frightened by children or other pets that are new to them.
-Children should therefore be recommended to be quiet and wait for the kitten to adopt to the new environment, while other animals should be introduced later, gradually and one at a time.
+Burmese kittens are very often frightened by children or other pets that are new to them.
+Children should therefore be recommended to be quiet and wait for the burmese kitten to adopt to the new environment, while other animals should be introduced later, gradually and one at a time.
 Remember that adult cats might attack to the baby cat, since they confront it as a competitor and therefore as an enemy.

-During the first month of their life, kittens should be breastfeeding.
+During the first month of their life, burmese kittens should be breastfeeding.
 This is why you shouldn't separate them from their mother before they are one month old.

 At the age of one month they can start eating kitten food.
 In the market you will find a wide range of kitten meals, however we recommend dry kitten food.
 This comes in small kibbles that encourage kittens to crunch and help them develop stronger gum and teeth.